Kayamkulam: Roads

 NH 66 passes through Kayamkulam, connecting it to the major cities Alappuzha, Kochi, Thiruvananthapuram, Thrissur, Kollam, Palakkad and Nagercoil.
-The Kayamkulam–Punalur road is a major road connecting it to major city's in east sengotai,Tenkasi,Thirunelveli via Pettah parts of the Tamil Nadu state.
+The Kayamkulam–Punalur road (KP Road) is a major road connecting it to major city's in east sengotai,Tenkasi,Thirunelveli via Pettah parts of the Tamil Nadu state.
 The KSRTC bus station is located near the national highway.

 Railways

 Kayamkulam Junction railway station is a major railway junction located 1.5 km from the town on the Kayamkulam–Punalur road.